lynzrand/lynzrand/README.md

 #### Supporting me

+Everything is support!
+Leave a like on Twitter, subscribe to my Telegram channel, chat with me and share cool stuff, maybe watch my videos (when they're up).
+Friends are always welcomed!

-If you like my side projects, you can consider buying me some coffee at <https://ko-fi.com/lynzrand>!
-I won't be sparing more time working on them, but I'll definitely be more happy when I do have time to work on them!
+If you really love my projects, maybe consider supporting me at <https://ko-fi.com/rynco>.
+I dunno but I might spend more time on them!

 #### [More about me](about.md)